mariusz-tang/Advent-of-Code-2023/README.md

 > Can I copy/redistribute part of Advent of Code?
 Please don't.
 Advent of Code is free to use, not free to copy.
 If you're posting a code repository somewhere, please don't include parts of Advent of Code like the puzzle text or your inputs.
 If you're making a website, please don't make it look like Advent of Code or name it something similar.

 I highly encourage you to try out the problems for yourself before viewing my or anyone else's solutions.

+To get started, run `create_template_files.py` in your chosen directory.
+This will create 25 folders, one for each day, each with a template Python and input files, as well as a gitignore file to prevent you from inadvertantly including your puzzle inputs in an online repository.